 St Olaf's Church towers above the city © Shahid Ali Khan, Shutterstock

 Don’t be fooled by the ‘former Soviet’ label that is often bestowed upon Estonia’s capital – this is a city that looks West rather than East.
 Forget grey, crumbling tower blocks, Tallinn is a pretty mix of pastel-hued shopfronts, towering church spires and café-lined squares, with an impressive medieval walled Old Town at its heart.
 Long-popular as a weekend destination for Russians, its ever-growing mix of first-rate restaurants, inviting hotels and chic nightlife is beginning to attract the eye of the rest of Europe.

-Rising in narrow, winding Moorish streets to a central praça, crowned with a magnificent ruined Roman temple, ringing with the peal of bells from an array of Portuguese Golden Age churches and littered with stately mansions and monuments, the capital of Alentejo has been protected as a UNESCO World Heritage Site since 1986.
-Just two hours from Lisbon, it boasts medieval and Renaissance buildings and a cavernous cathedral, plus countless cafés serving local cakes, pastries and thick coffee, and fine restaurants dishing up traditional cooking from the area.
-The shopping here is the best in the region – not just for souvenirs, but for everyday items like shoes, clothes and hats, which are so much better value in Portugal than back home, and for fine food and drink, including wonderful Alentejo wine, aromatic cheeses, pastries and cakes.
+The capital of Alentejo is home to narrow, winding Moorish streets, a string of beautiful churches, castles and cathedrals and brightly painted cafés ringing busy, bustling squares.
+With a wealth of history and culture attached to its architecture, its no wonder it has been protected as a UNESCO World Heritage Site since 1986. Évora really does have it all – the shopping here is the best in the region – not just for souvenirs, but for everyday items like shoes, clothes and hats, which are so much better value in Portugal than back home, and for fine food and drink, including wonderful Alentejo wine, aromatic cheeses, pastries and cakes.

 © Kasto80, Dreamstime